Episode Show Notes

 In this episode, Mike sits down with SFC’s Head of Schools, Rod Gilbert, and bible teacher, Steve Kim, for the third installment of the Eagle Perspective’s new mini-series “A Yard of Books.”
 Mike, Rod, and Steve talk about The Screwtape Letters by C.S.
 Lewis.

-Mike Siciliano, Upper School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
+Mike Siciliano, High School Dean of Students, has a long history with Sante Fe Christian, sitting in several roles including alumnus, US history teacher, and football coach.
 As a student, Siciliano felt he had teachers and coaches who personally invested in him and made a huge difference in his life.
 Now, he tries every day to continue that legacy for current SFC students, live up to the standard his teachers set for him, and have a lot of fun.

 Rod Gilbert brings a fresh perspective as SFC’s Head of Schools.
 As a strong leader with a shepherd’s heart, Rod encourages SFC’s faculty, coaches, and staff to strive for excellence in all they do.
 At his core, Rod is an educator who wants children and their parents to see the world as something lovely, worth exploring and redeeming through Christ.

-Steve Kim, Upper School Bible teacher, has faithfully served at SFC for 18 years, first as a Chemistry, History, and Math teacher.
-Then after going to seminary for five years, he returned to SFC in 2008 and has taught Bible to Upper School students ever since.
+Steve Kim, High School Bible teacher, has faithfully served at SFC for 18 years, first as a Chemistry, History, and Math teacher.
+Then after going to seminary for five years, he returned to SFC in 2008 and has taught Bible to High School students ever since.
 He is beloved and respected by both his colleagues and students and is known for his passion for Jesus, deep wisdom, and discipleship heart for students.

 Highlights